The World’s Largest Underwater Sculpture Park

 Ah, Cancun.
 The sun.
 The beaches.
 The shopping.
 The tequila shots.
 The drunken college kids on spring break.
 The massive underwater sculpture park?

-The project, abstractly named “The Silent Evolution,” is not the first underwater sculpture park some sources claim it to be—that distinction goes to a set of sculptures off the coast of Grenada.
-However Cancun’s subaquatic offering will easily be the world’s largest.
-By the time it opens to the public—either late 2010 or early 2011—it will contain more than 400 sculptures.
+The museum — which began as an art project abstractly titled “The Silent Evolution” — is not the first underwater sculpture park some sources claim it to be.
+That distinction goes to a set of sculptures off the coast of Grenada.
+However, Cancun’s MUSA is easily be the world’s largest.
+It contains more than 400 life-sized sculptures.

-The sculptures that comprise this waterful exhibit will be placed at a variety of depths.
-Many will be accessible to snorkelers.
-Some will be viewable from glass-bottom boats.
-(We suspect there will be no shortage of local companies offering tours).
+The sculptures that comprise this waterfull exhibit are located at a variety of depths.
+Many are accessible to snorkelers.
+Some are viewable from glass-bottom boats.
 But the cool way to explore the whole of the sculpture garden is to scuba dive.

 The primary purpose of the sculpture garden is environmental.
 The sculptures are made from a special concrete that’s PH neutral and anti-corrosive.
 The idea being that the sculptures will eventually form artificial corals and support a variety of marine life.
 There’s also hope that the touristic value of the underwater sculpture garden will draw people away from the over-visited and severely degraded natural corals of the nearby West Coast National Park.